Pacific Rocky Intertidal Monitoring: Trends and Synthesis

-Click here for Articles, Publications, and more information (Updated Dec 3, 2013)
+Click here for Articles, Publications, and more information (as of Mar 3, 2014)

 Please continue to send in tracking logs after spending time diving or in the intertidal.
 We are constantly updating our website with the latest reports, and will update the map on a regular basis.
 Please remember to fill out a log even if you search and only find healthy sea stars, or no sea stars!
 This information is just as valuable as observations of diseased individuals.

 While the geographical range for which we have received reports of sea star wasting syndrome has expanded little since the last update (the southernmost observation is now San Diego County rather than Orange County, CA), we continue to fill in gaps in spatial coverage.
 Observations are coming from MARINe Long-Term Monitoring and citizen science groups such as LiMPETS (Long-Term Monitoring Program and Experiential Training for Students), colleagues at a number of universities and government agencies, as well as the general public.
 In addition, sea star assessment surveys are now being done by a team from UC Santa Cruz, with their entire focus being the assessment of sea star condition in areas with less frequent monitoring.